Parre87/projekt1/README.md

     - Under the navigation bar there there is a section with a contact form where you enter your first and last name, email, and a box where you can leave a message.
     - The colour is white but also see trough, you can see the background picture.
+      The Submit button is blue, but when the mouse pointer is there it turns light blue.

 ![About us](https://github.com/Parre87/projekt1/blob/main/assets/images/Contact%20form.png)

+### Other tools used:
+- The footer icons and were taken from **Iconfinder**, https://www.iconfinder.com/icons.

+### Features left to implement:

+The website and the fictitious company are in an early stage and what you see right now is just appearance.
+For example, the contact form does not work if you want to send a message, but the link to social media works.

+## Testing:

+- I've tested the website on Chrome, Firefox and Microsoft Edge.
+I also used Chrome developer tools to check responsiveness.
+- I have used a mobile and different devises to see how the website looks like on different screen sizes.
+- I have clicked all the buttons and forms to see if it works.
+- I confirmed that the Website and its functionnalities is working properly.